-- Spray bottle filled with water for misting
+Spray bottle filled with water for misting

-- When I first saw a camellia shrub, I didn't know what it was, and went to a nursery, looking at every plant they had in an attempt to find out what it was...you know, without acting dumb and "asking" someone.
+	When I first saw a camellia shrub, I didn't know what it was, and went to a nursery, looking at every plant they had in an attempt to find out what it was...you know, without acting dumb and resorting to "asking" someone.
 The reason I was so curious about the shrub is that it was absolutely stunning, even with no flowers on it.
 I immediately started reading everything I could on the plant, especially how to duplicate the gorgeous one that was growing in our yard!

 	Gather a Lot of Cuttings

 	- Once you have your desired number of cuttings (cut several, in case some don't root), dip each one in a rooting hormone and place each one in a very small peat pot.
 I like to use a mixture of perlite, peat moss, Miracle Gro potting soil, and sometimes a little bit of sand if I have it.
 If you want to put several cuttings in one big container, that's okay too.
 Just make sure you plant them about 2 inches deep and leave about 2-3 inches of space between them.